Repent and Forgive

 - Revelation 2:5

 Through repentance we become sorrowful and regretful for past wrongs and hurtful behaviors.
 Through repentance we desire forgiveness from God and from those we have hurt or continue to hurt, ourselves included, as we resolve to change our ways and make amends.
 Through repentance we feel the healing of possibilities, possibilities of brighter days to come, new beginnings - a new life.
+In this way, repentance becomes more about the present, how we live our lives today, and the good path that we have chosen.

 "As we also forgive...."